1925–26 MIT Engineers men's ice hockey season: Season

 MIT returned home for a brief respite before head back out again, this time travelling to face Dartmouth.
 Unfortunately for the Engineers, they were no match for the vaunted Indians and were overrun by the Green juggernaut.
 Randell nabbed the lone goal for Tech in an otherwise deflating game.
 Due to the quick turnaround, the rubber match with BU that had been slated for the 18th was delayed until later in the season.
 MIT was expecting to go on another road trip, this time to the west, but games against Syracuse and Union were cancelled due to a lack of ice.

 The final game with BU occurred on March 1 and turned out to be one of the strangest games ever played.
 Both teams appeared to be sleeping through the first two periods with no real fight being shown by either squad.
 BU was eventually able to summon up some offensive punch and scored in the second period.
 After 30 minutes of play, George V. Brown, the owner of the Boston Arena, decided that he had seen enough and ended the game.
 Despite his assertions, Brown had no authority over either team or the referee and Frank Synott, who was the official for the match, did not follow Brown's order.
-Neither did the Engineers, who were looking to overcome the 1-goal deficit in the third period.
+Neither did the Engineers, who were looking to overcome a 1-goal deficit in the third period.
 However, Boston University had followed the orders and did not appear on the ice for the third period.
 With only one team on the ice, Synott blew the whistle and started play.
-MIT scored multiple goals against no opponent but coach Stewart soon ordered his team to cease and went into the BU locker room to convince the players to return to play.
+MIT scored multiple goals with no opposition but coach Stewart soon ordered his team to cease and went into the BU locker room to convince the Terriers to return to play.
 While many were already in their street clothes, they did agree to play out the final period and eventually the game was resumed at 11:30.
 Stewart had the goals that were scored during the Terriers' absence voided as he did not want to win by forfeit and the few remaining fans were rewarded by a spirited effort in the final 15 minutes.
 Both teams redoubled their efforts and fought a pitched battle that resulted in many penalties and one more goal but that too was in BU's favor.
 The match ended with a 0–2 defeat for the Engineers but both the team and Stewart were commended for their sportsmanship.

 Richard S. Carroll served as team manager with Herbert Whiting and Arnold Archibald as his assistants.